queqoogithub/self-driving-car-gtav/README.md

 # self-driving-car-gtav :car:
+* refactoring code to new year 2022 library version support
-learning by doing the CNN on the self driving car.
+* learning by doing the CNN on the self driving car.

 ## Steps
 ### Infra